Firwanaa/cpu-architecture-mid/README.md

 - (-124) +(-3)-> Carry, No Overflow
 - (-64) + (-6)-> Carry, No Overflow
 -
-*note: week3 slide 39 Excess-127 doesn't look right*
+*note🤒: week3 slide 39 Excess-127 doesn't look right*

 ### 4- Provide the scientific notation in Exess-50 notation as: SEEMMMMM Make sure apply normalization algorithm to maximize the precision.
 1. 146.52437